Cypripedium parviflorum Salisb. - Yellow Lady's Slipper

 Family: Orchidaceae

-There are several recognized varieties of this species including var. pubescens (large flowered) and var. parviflorum (smaller flowered).
+There are several recognized varieties of this species including var. pubescens (large flowered), var. parviflorum (small flowered, uppermost bract densely pubescent, southern) and var. makasin (small flowered, uppermost bract glabrous or sparsely pubescent, northern).
 Originally considered non-distinct from the European species C. calceolus L.

 Habitat

 Bogs, swamps, moist to wet woods.
-Slightly acid to neutral pH.
+Slightly acid to neutral pH, sometimes on limestone.
+Plants in the north can be found in open areas.

 Associates